MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/change-nameservers-at-dotph.md

 > [!NOTE]
 > This record is used only to verify that you own your domain; it doesn't affect anything else.
 You can delete it later, if you like.

-1. To get started, go to your domains page at dotPH by using[this link](https://www.dot.ph/domain_manager).
+1. To get started, go to your domains page at dotPH by using [this link](https://www.dot.ph/domain_manager).
 You'll be prompted to log in first.

 2. On the **Registered Domains** page, in the **Domain** section, choose the name of the domain you are updating.